 - 3 1/2 cups coarse rye meal (if unavailable, substitute medium rye flour)

 - Up to 6 cups high gluten bread flour, including flour for dusting and shaping

 - Glaze: 1 egg white beaten with 1 teaspoon water

 - Topping: sesame seeds and/or caraway seeds (optional)

 - Cornmeal (medium ground), for bakers peel

-In the beginning of the kneading process, this dough will feel quite “pasty” because of the rye flour.
-As always, use a pastry scraper while kneading to scrape dough off the board cleanly as you continue to knead in a sufficient amount of flour.
+- At the beginning of the kneading process, this dough will feel quite “pasty” because of the rye flour.
+As always, use a pastry scraper while kneading to scrape the dough off the board cleanly as you continue to knead in a sufficient amount of flour.

-Punch down dough with several swift swats from the back of your hand to deflate dough totally.
-Turn over dough, cover and let rise again for 1 1/2 hours.
+- Punch down dough with several swift swats from the back of your hand to deflate the dough totally.
+Turn over dough, cover, and let rise again for 1 1/2 hours.

 Recipe from Baking with Julia.